 If you’re keen on maximizing your refund’s purchasing power, eSmart may not be your best option.
 The service doesn’t offer bonuses or incentives for taking certain actions with your refund or accepting it in a particular form, and you never get more than the face value of your refund.
 By contrast, H&R Block adds up to 5% to the total value of your refund when you accept part or all of it as a gift card from one or more major retailers, such as Amazon and Target.

 5. You Need to Upgrade to Access Many Basic Forms and Schedules

-eSmart’s free filing option doesn’t offer access to many necessary IRS forms or support for filing any schedules.
-You need to upgrade at least to the Basic plan, and possibly pricier plans, to access more forms and schedules.
+eSmart’s Basic filing option doesn’t offer access to many necessary IRS forms.
+You need to upgrade at least to the Deluxe plan, and possibly all the way to Premium, to accommodate more complex tax situations.
 By contrast, FreeTaxUSA offers access to virtually every available IRS form, including those pertinent to uncommon tax situations.

 6. Not Very Mobile Friendly